jpmit/lennyffs/README.md

-The following scripts are in the exec directory, marked executable (the first line is '#! /usr/bin/env python'): code.py        - for direct simulations codeffs.py     - for FFS simulations.
-Note that codeffs.py submits jobs to a compute
+The following scripts are in the exec directory, marked executable (the first line is '#! /usr/bin/env python'):

+code.py        - for direct simulations

-					  cluster.
-It therefore must be run on a cluster computer with the Sun Grid Engine (SGE) installed (!) ffsdiagnostics.py - run after codeffs to collect FFS results (this can be run on any machine, no job submission needed). usdiagnostics.py  - run after wumbrella.py to output opval (histogram) files
+codeffs.py     - for FFS simulations.
+Note that codeffs.py submits jobs to a compute cluster.
+It therefore must be run on a cluster computer with the Sun Grid Engine (SGE) installed (!), or a compatible engine that provides the 'qsub' command.

+ffsdiagnostics.py - run after codeffs to collect FFS results (this can be run on any machine, no 'qsub' job submission needed).

+usdiagnostics.py  - run after wumbrella.py to output opval (histogram) files.

 NOTE: A number of sample input files are provided in [base]/examples which illustrate how to run the code for both 'direct' and FFS